 Luckily McCahon, who died in 1987 after a difficult final decade defined by alcoholism and dementia, did not live to read an interview with one of our former Arts Ministers in which the public reception of his art was summed up and summarily dispatched: “"He's a strange one, isn't he?
 I just find it all a bit... bleak.”
 But then again, McCahon had to face the charge of bleakness during his lifetime too; “Death has been this artist’s overriding subject,” one of our most distinguished critics wrote in 1984.
 And one can see the tendency towards that interpretation: the bleak, post-apocalyptic landscapes in burnt umbers; the solitary journeys in remembrance of a friend through a landscape whose only feature is the horizon (his masterful Walk (Series C), held by Te Papa); or most clearly, in his final paintings, discovered after his death face-down in his studio, which declare the hopelessness of life in their quotation of Ecclesiastes—“I Counted the dead happy / because they were dead…” Yet an insistence upon McCahon’s obsession with death is to reduce him, to explain him away, to note only nighttime even when summertime days in New Zealand are two-thirds daylight.
 Bleakness did break through in McCahon’s work at times, but it was the exception.
 Far more he insisted upon life.
 To even bother to lift a brush, to daub its fibres with luminescent white and to form human words and symbols through darkness is an insistence on affirmation.
 His Waterfalls of 1964—single curving, expanding, finely modulated comets of human-created light through nothingness—are McCahon’s own I AM, his statement of existence, and his refusal to be seen as concerned only with death.

 In 1942 Allen Curnow asked, “Who reaches / A future down for us from the high shelf / Of spiritual daring?”
 Before New Zealand had a culture of its own, who would give us one deep enough to make these islands sustain our spirits?
 By now most New Zealanders have their answer.
 Colin McCahon did.
-It took decades too long to realise it; it is still an idea resisted by those who have only engaged with “McCahon”, that nationalistic idea; but we can most of us now say, emphatically, that Colin McCahon was the most spiritually daring of them all.
+It took decades too long to realise it; it is still an idea resisted by those who have not spent long enough with McCahon’s paintings; but we can most of us now say, emphatically, that Colin McCahon was the most spiritually daring of them all.
 Much of the painter’s reputation rests not on his art but on our art historical nationalism.
 The rest, however, is pure painting—a kind as soulful and as gutsy as anyone, in any country, will ever see.